rezan21/UFC-Prediction/README.md

 - __Support Vector Machine (SVM)__
 - __Random Forest (RF)__

-### Backend Data API and Development (in progress)
+### Backend Data API and Development
-Generated the latest fighter details and used trained models to predict matches
+Generated the latest fighter details and used trained models to predict matches.
+App deployed on heroku and available on (https://ai-predicts-ufc.herokuapp.com)

 __© TheDeepestLearners__